-County Commissioner Sinegal, PAISD superintendent Porterie talk importance of MLK's message - Port Arthur News
+County Commissioner, PAISD superintendent & others talk importance of MLK's message - Port Arthur News

-County Commissioner Sinegal, PAISD superintendent Porterie talk importance of MLK’s message
+County Commissioner, PAISD superintendent & others talk importance of MLK’s message

 The words and vision of Dr. Martin Luther King Jr. are just as relevant today as they were decades ago, local leaders say.